sean3939/santas-little-helper-hackathon/README.md

 ### Note
   - There is a repo-export feature directly in the application given the need to export it from its original Google AI studio environment to allow for local use.
 Kept it for posterity.
+***
+*Built for the Gemini 2.5 Hackathon.
+Use this technology responsibly—only Santa has the final say.* 🎅✨